php-fig/fig-standards/proposed/module-identification.md

 In case of internet domains the VendorID must match the following rules:
 - lower cased
-- only of a subset that will be allowed in php namespaces.
+- only of a subset that will be allowed in php namespaces and by namespace mappings.

 ### 4.2 ModuleID